 2017.
 Germany, Bermuda, Malta and Australia legalize same-sex marriage.

 2018.
 India's Supreme Court reads down Section 377, effectively legalizing homosexuality.
 Jared Polis becomes the first elected while openly gay U.S. governor (Colorado).
 San Marino establishes civil unions for same-sex couples.
 Trinidad and Tobago's High Court overturns its colonial-era sodomy laws.

 2019.
 Angola legalizes homosexuality and bans discrimination on the basis of sexual orientation in its new penal code.
 Taiwan becomes the first Asian country to legalize same-sex marriage.
 The World Health Organization removes transgender identity from its list of mental disorders.
 Botswana's High Court overturns its colonial-era sodomy laws.
 Gabon criminalizes homosexuality but repeals the law one year later.
 Brunei tightens its sodomy laws to punish homosexuality with death by stoning.
 Northern Ireland legalizes same-sex marriage.

 2020.
 Costa Rica legalizes same-sex marriage by court order.
 U.S. Supreme Court bans gay and transgender employment discrimination on the basis of sex (Title VII of the 1964 Civil Rights Act).
 Russia bans same-sex marriage in its constitution.
 Sudan abolishes flogging and death penalty as punishments for homosexuality.
-Conservative U.S. states begin enacting laws to ban transgender girls and women from school sports.
+Conservative U.S. states enact laws banning transgender girls and women from school sports.

 (Tritiya-Prakriti: People of the Third Sex, Abridged Edition, pp. 125-139)